What are the Inheritance Tax (IHT) implications of giving away assets? What exemptions and reliefs are there for gifts?

 The deceased's household and personal goods may be donated to charity by beneficiaries without a requirement to make a Deed of variation.
 The value of the donation is exempted as a charitable donation and may be included in the total in order to calculate a discount.

-Donations to charity are only exempt if the charity is subject to the jurisdiction of UK courts or those of another EU member state.
+Donations to charity are only exempt if the charity is subject to the jurisdiction of UK courts.

 Responsibility for IHT